isc-projects/kea/doc/sphinx/arm/ddns.rst

 wish to have both IPv4 and IPv6 mappings for the same FQDN.
-To work properly, clients must embed their IPv6 DUID within their IPv4 client identifier option, as described in `RFC 4703 <https://tools.ietf.org/html/rfc4361>`__.
+To work properly, clients must embed their IPv6 DUID within their IPv4 client identifier option, as described in `RFC 4361 <https://tools.ietf.org/html/rfc4361>`__.
 In this way, DNS updates for both IPv4 and IPv6 can be managed under the same DHCID RR.
-Kea does not currently support this feature.
+This feature is supported by Kea beginning with release 2.1.2.

 .. _dhcp-ddns-server-start-stop: